KristopherManalo/cse15l-lab-reports/LabReport2.md

 ![Image](https://github.com/KristopherManalo/cse15l-lab-reports/blob/main/lab2Images/lab2image2.png?raw=true)
 * The method being called is handleRequest.
 * The relevant argument is the url of the page, where the path "/add-message?s=MAMA" is being split, where "s" is parameters[0] and "MAMA" is saved into parameters[1].
 * The variable returnString is being appended with the value of parameters[1] and a new line.
-The new value of return String is now: `"YOO \n MAMA \n"`
+The new value of returnString is now: `"YOO \n MAMA \n"`
 ## JUNIT Bug Fix - Part 2
 I chose to fix the bugs of averageWithoutLowest.
 Failure inducing JUnit test: